-This company seemingly gives people access to hundreds of social media jobs across the internet where you’ll seemingly easily be able to start earning hundreds of dollars every week.
+Let me get this straight, this program gives people access to hundreds of social media jobs across the internet where you’ll easily be able to start earning hundreds of dollars every week.
 Is this legit or is Paid Social Media Jobs a scam?

 While it’s true that companies do hire for social media positions and smaller companies will outsource the work to freelancers, Paid Social Media Jobs is a different story.

-With your $47 purchase you’ll get access to basic “training” on how to start as a social media manager, the Paid Social Media Jobs Marketplace, and the job board.
+With your $47 purchase (further discounted all the way down to $17) you’ll get access to basic “training” on how to start as a social media manager, the Paid Social Media Jobs Marketplace, and the job board.

 The training is mostly an overview of different social media spaces like Facebook and Twitter, and why companies invest into hiring people to manage these aspects of their business.

 The problem is the “training” is more like an overview rather than actual training.
 It’s not any type of step by step program that’ll teach you how to get a proper start as a freelance social media manager.